arcayn/grunt-i18nlint/README.md

 #### options.reporter
 Type: `String` or `Function`
-Default value: `hslint.reporters.default`
+Default value: `i18nlint.reporters.default`

-- Set the HSLint reporter to use when outputting linting results.
+- Set the i18n-lint reporter to use when outputting linting results.
 If a function is provided, it will be called for each input file, with an array containing the errors for found for the file.
 - If a string is provided, it must be a valid path or module name that can be `require`'d, and required file must export a `reporter` property.
 The `reporter` property should be a function as described above

-See the [HSLint Documentation](https://jwarby.github.io/hslint) or visit the [hslint on GitHub](https://github.com/jwarby/hslint) for more information on reporters and error object descriptions.
+See the [i18n-lint Documentation](https://jwarby.github.io/i18n-lint) or visit [i18n-lint on GitHub](https://github.com/jwarby/i18n-lint)
+for more information on reporters and error object descriptions.

 #### options.force